FIRE Guidelines and Application

 Virtual Newsroom

 The Virtual Newsroom is like having access to a newsroom.
 It offers a range of services, from open-records coaching and trained research assistance to data management and other tools.
-It also offers grants up to $12,500, plus smaller "Proposal Grants" and "Indemnification Grants."
+It also offers standard grants up to $12,500, and the $25,000 Greenlight Grants.

 Applying to FIRE